shelbyspees/speesblog/_posts/2015-04-01-gratitude.md

 I'm grateful to have my amazing friends.
 They love me and they don't get sick of me.
 I'm grateful they put up with my bullshit.
 I'm grateful they don't feel like they're putting up with anything.

-I'm grateful my family supports me even when I'm not going well.
+I'm grateful my family supports me even when I'm not doing well.
 I'm grateful they support my crazy adventures and career changes.

 I'm grateful to have two wonderful dogs to hug and cuddle and run around with.